briziorusso/GradualABA/README.md

 ```bash
 python test_convergence.py
 ```
 Note that only a subset of the parameters will be run automatically from this script.
-Options are provided at the top of the script.
+Config options are provided at the top of the script.

-Results are saved in `convergence_results/` and a notebook with all the plots in the paper is provided there.
+Results are saved in `convergence_results/` and [(convergence_results\plots.ipynb)](convergence_results\plots.ipynb) reproduces all the plots in the paper.

 ## 🚀 Installation